WING-NUS/NUS-MOOC-Transacts-Corpus/README.md

 ### File Format
 Annotaded data grouped by course and forums under each course is provided in an encrypted zip file at https://github.com/WING-NUS/NUS-MOOC-Transacts-Corpus/blob/master/data/nus-mooc-transacts-corpus-pswd-protected.zip
-For example, a file annotated threads from 'Lecture' forum of course warhol-001 is named as: warhol-001.lecture.1.csv
+For example, a file annotated with threads from 'Lecture' forum of course: 'warhol-001' is named as: warhol-001.lecture.1.csv

 Directory Structure:<br/>
 <pre><code>